Archaeological and Historical Conservancy Archaeological and Historical Conservancy

 Map of Two Ancient Ortona Canals on Caloosahatchee River - Click for larger view

 In 1839 surveyors recorded a group of unusual earthworks near the Caloosahatchee River.
 They believed that these were fortifications built by Europeans.
-But in fact, they had discovered one of the largest groups of mounds and the longest system of transportation canals created by Native Americans.
-The AHC has recently radio-carbon dated the canal system to about A.D.
+But in fact, they had discovered one of the largest groups of mounds and the longest system of transportation canals created by Native Americans in North America.
+AHC has recently radio-carbon dated the canal system to about A.D.
 300, the same age as the Miami Circle.
-The significance of the Ortona Earthworks is that it demonstrates that the South Florida Indians were more advanced on a cultural/societal level at an earlier date than many scholars had suspected, and were capable of large engineering projects which require organization and a stratified society.
+The significance of the Ortona Earthworks is that it demonstrates that the South Florida Indians were culturally more advanced at an earlier date than many scholars had suspected, and were capable of large engineering projects which require organization and a stratified society.
 An analysis of the artifacts recovered from the site indicates that the Ortona Indians may have been related to the Calusa.

 This illustration is the 1871 Tannerhill map showing the two Ortona canals running southwest to northeast.
 Ortona Mound Park is located nearby, with its entrance near State Road 78.
 The park is open for picnicking from sunrise to sunset, with a barbeque pit and several pavilions.
 An exhibit and trail interpret the site.

-In April, 2004 the staff of Mnemotrix (http://www.mnemotrix.com) conducted a ground penetrating radar (GPR) survey to try to establish a GPR signature of this ancient canal.
+In April, 2004 the staff of Mnemotrix (http://www.mnemotrix.com) conducted a ground penetrating radar (GPR) survey to establish a GPR signature of this ancient canal.

 Miami Circle